 Phospholipids: Phosphatidylserine & Phosphatidylcholine

 Lastly, Ginseng, which is a herbal supplement, also shows potential regarding improved cognitive performance.
-It contains ginsenosides that are active compounds, which can attenuate β-amyloid-induced toxicity and may have an antioxidative effect essential in treating Alzheimer’s disease (7).
+It contains ginsenosides that are active compounds, which may attenuate β-amyloid-induced toxicity and may have an antioxidative effect essential in treating Alzheimer’s disease (7).

 There are five main vitamins for memory loss: B vitamin complex, vitamin E, vitamin D, and vitamin A and C. However, there are also omega-three fatty acids, herbs like Ginseng, minerals like magnesium and zinc, and phospholipids, all of which play a crucial role in brain function, precisely memory.

-Ensure you include each of these vitamins, minerals, fats, and herbal supplements in your diet to improve your memory and cognitive performance altogether.
+Ensure you include each of these vitamins, minerals, fats, and possibly herbal supplements in your diet to improve your memory and cognitive performance altogether.

 Do you know that your body needs some exercise in addition to a proper diet?
 Check out this 20-min Full Body Workout at Home.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 A licensed physician should be consulted for the diagnosis and treatment of any medical conditions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - A randomized trial of beta carotene supplementation and cognitive function in men (2007, pubmed.nih.gov)